L4w1i3t/Alter-Ego-AI/README.md

 ## About ALTER EGO

 ALTER EGO is an AI platform that transforms the way you interact with digital personas.
 By harnessing cutting-edge technologies in natural language processing and speech recognition, it enables you to have immersive conversations with any personality—be it historical figures, fictional characters, or entirely original creations.
-The integration of dynamic avatars and realistic voice synthesis brings these personas to life, offering an unparalleled user experience.

 ---

 ## Features

 - **Customizable Personalities**: Create and interact with AI-driven personalities that mimic the speech patterns, knowledge, and behaviors of any character you choose.
 Results may vary.

+- **Language Model Selection**: Be able to chose which language models to use in your interactions on startup, between OpenAI and Ollama.
+The former requires an API key and costs on a per-token basis, but is noticeable more robust.
+The latter is open-source and zero-cost, but requires external setup and is more limited in its responses.

 - **Advanced Speech Recognition**: Utilize OpenAI Whisper for accurate and real-time voice input processing.